Yerdaulet-zh/Citix/README.md

 In my script:
 1. Temperature is 0.7;
-2. Maximum number of tokens: utill stop token occurs;
+2. Maximum number of tokens: until stop token occurs;
 3. Top-p is 0.7.